tokox/sio-tool/README.md

 You now proceed to solve the problem, and when you are ready, you want to test it on the samples.

 `st test`

+you can also use

+`st test --oiejq`

+to use oiejq to time the execution of your program (you can expect an increase in memory usage, oiejq uses some memory of it's own)

 This compiles and runs your program using the scripts you specified in the template.